ajcrites/team-stanton/_posts/2015-03-03-slack-teams.markdown

 We move the location, hr, finance and direct-message communication to this team.
 Everyone in Mobiquity will be in this team regardless of job function.
 This is the place for 1:1 banter, lunch, trivia, etc.

+This partitioning will let us keep a longer message history because our volume of messages is split across multiple teams.
+We also empower project teams to choose integrations and external members that help set the project on a path to success.

 ### MobDev remains the place for platform channels

-Platforms (e.g. #plat-js), job roles (e.g. #role-qa) and other channels directly related to the dev and qa organization say in MobDev.
+Platforms (e.g. #plat-js), job roles (e.g. #role-qa) and other channels directly related to the dev and qa organization stay in MobDev.
 Resource-manager channels will become private groups.
 For now, all project groups will remain here but will be deprecated

 ### New projects will trigger creation of a new project-specific Slack team (e.g. mob-p-jwa.slack.com).